mskccpatiented/contentaudit/index.md

 ---
 layout: default
-title: Index
+title: Welcome
 ---
 A <a href="/articles">list of patient education articles</a> relevant to bone marrow transplantation.
+A work in progress.